AhsanAyub/md.ahsanayub.github.io/index.md

 ## Latest News

+* [October, 2019] Our research paper, "Parallelized RSA Algorithm: An Analysis with Performance Evaluation using OpenMP Library in High Performance Computing Environment" has been accepted to the [2019 22nd International Conference of Computer and Information Technology (ICCIT)](http://iccit.org.bd/2019/).
 * [September, 2019] I have been selected to present a talk on "Encryption and Ciphers Introduction" to mainly Computer Science students at Tennessee Tech University on November 21, 2019.
 * [June, 2019] I volunteered at the GenCyber Program at Tennessee Tech University, a week long summer cybersecurity camp for students which has been jointly funded by the National Security Agency (NSA) and the National Science Foundation (NSF).
 [LinkedIn Post](https://www.linkedin.com/posts/mdahsanayub_cybersecurity-cybersecuritytraining-workforceofthefuture-activity-6550530573415305216-l0bO)
 * [June, 2019] I have completed an online certification course, offered by [Udemy](https://www.udemy.com/), on Machine Learning using Python and R. Certication be viewed [here](https://www.udemy.com/certificate/UC-XUH6XNNI/).